J.C. Penney quarterly loss halves, sales still fall amid turnaround

 Penney’s sales continue to fall, down 9% in the quarter, and it forecast that comparable sales would drop in 2019 between 7% and 8%, worse than current analysts’ expectations, according to Refinitiv data.

-But the company’s net loss more than halved, to $48 million, compared with the same period a year ago, and Soltau said the company was benefiting from a reduction in excess inventory and a reining in of permanent price markdowns.
+But the company’s net loss more than halved, to $48 million, compared with the same period a year ago, and Soltau said the company was benefiting from a reduction in excess inventory and reining in permanent price markdowns.

 “While we still have work to do on our topline, I strongly believe that growing sales in an unprofitable way is simply not an option,” she said.

-The company also announced on Thursday it would start selling secondhand women’s clothing and handbags at 30 stores in partnership with fashion resale marketplace thredUP, starting this week.
+The company announced on Thursday it would start selling secondhand women’s clothing and handbags at 30 stores in partnership with fashion resale marketplace thredUP, starting this week.

-“We’re excited about the prospect of creating a new in-store experience that makes high-end brands attainable, as well as catering to eco-minded consumers who want more sustainable options in their wardrobe,” Soltau said of the partnership.
+“With the exponential growth in resale, there’s no doubt that demand for affordable luxury is at an all-time high,” Soltau said.
+“There’s an emotional thrill that comes with finding a high-quality, secondhand products for much less.”

-Rival Macy’s Inc (M.N) also announced a partnership with the resale company a day prior, underscoring how department stores are aiming to reach a new and younger customer in ways they previously have not.
+Rival Macy’s Inc (M.N) also announced a partnership with resale company thredUP a day prior, underscoring how department stores are aiming to reach a new and younger customer in fresh ways.

-Gordon Haskett analyst Chuck Grom said Penney’s improvement in gross profit margin, which rose to 39.5% from 35.3% a year ago, was “the big upside surprise in the quarter – led by lower markdowns, better shrink control, and overall better merchandise margin rates,” adding that “these factors should trump the top-line weakness, which is partly self inflicted.”
+Gordon Haskett analyst Chuck Grom said Penney’s improvement in gross profit margin, which rose to 39.5% from 35.3% a year ago, was “the big upside surprise in the quarter – led by lower markdowns, better shrink control, and overall better merchandise margin rates,” adding that “these factors should trump the top-line weakness, which is partly self-inflicted.”

-To stem the company’s falling sales, boost margins on merchandise and ultimately reassure investors it can lure shoppers back into its stores amid fierce competition from online giants like Amazon.com Inc (AMZN.O) and discount retailers like TJX Cos Inc’s (TJX.N) Marshalls and T.J.
-Maxx chains, Soltau has been striving to reduce inventory at stores and close underperforming outlets.
+To stem falling sales, boost margins and ultimately reassure investors it can lure shoppers back into stores amid fierce competition from online giants like Amazon.com Inc (AMZN.O) and discount retailers like TJX Cos Inc’s (TJX.N) Marshalls and T.J.
+Maxx chains, Soltau has been reducing inventory at stores and closing underperforming outlets.

-Earlier this year, Soltau chose to stop selling major appliances and furniture in store, re-focusing on its main business of selling mid-priced apparel to middle-class families.
+Earlier this year, Soltau chose to stop selling major appliances and furniture in store, re-focusing on the retailer’s once-thriving and higher-margin apparel business.

 Fine jewelry, women’s and men’s apparel and footwear outperformed in the second quarter, ended Aug.
 3, the company said, while women’s accessories underperformed.

-Soltau told investors on a post-earnings call the ongoing trade spat between the United States and China has had “minimal impact” on the business thus far, and that Penney has and will continue to diversify its sourcing and reduce its exposure to China.
+Soltau, hired late last year from craft and fabrics seller Jo-Ann Stores, told investors on a post-earnings call the ongoing trade spat between the United States and China has had “minimal impact” on the business thus far, and that Penney has and will continue to diversify its sourcing and reduce its exposure to China.

 Excluding items, Penney posted a loss of 18 cents per share, lower than estimates of 31 cents.